-SAYCW has released the Thriving Youth, Thriving Communities Report – 2019 Survey Findings, and are accepting Data Access Requests at this time.
-Please use this part of our website to submit your application.
+While SAYCW has released the Thriving Youth, Thriving Communities Report – 2019 Survey Findings, we are not accepting Data Access Requests at this time.
 If you would like to discuss data access, support for analyses, or the second survey cycle, please contact one of our Research Officers.

 Are you working to improve youth health and well-being in your community?
 Are you interested in data from the school surveys to support this work?